microsoft/AzureTRE/docs/tre-admins/upgrading-resources.md

 Azure TRE workspaces, workspace services, workspace shared services, and user resources are [Porter](https://porter.sh/) bundles.
 Porter bundles are based on [Cloud Native Application Bundles (CNAB)](https://cnab.io/).

-When a new bundle version becomes avaialble, users can upgrade their resources to a newer version after building, publishing and registering the bundle template.
+When a new bundle version becomes available, users can upgrade their resources to a newer version after building, publishing and registering the bundle template.

 Upgrades (and downgrades) are based on [CNAB bundle upgrade action](https://getporter.org/bundle/manifest/#bundle-actions).

-Bundle template versions follow [semantic versioning rules](../tre-workspace-authors/authoring-workspace-templates.md#versioning), only minor and build version upgrades are allowed by default with Azure TRE upgrade mechanism, major versions upgrades and any version downgrades are blocked.
+Bundle template versions follow [semantic versioning rules](../tre-workspace-authors/authoring-workspace-templates.md#versioning).

 !!!
-Warning
-    We do not recomend upgrading automatically a major version as those changes might include breaking changes, potential data loss or cause service unavaialbility.
+Note
+    Only minor and build version upgrades are automatically allowed within the Azure TRE upgrade mechanism.
+Major versions upgrades and any version downgrades are blocked as they are assumed to contain breaking changes or changes that require additional consideration.

     For users who wish to upgrade a major version, we highly recommend to read the changelog, review what has changed and take some appropriate action before upgrading using [force version update](#force-version-update).

-    Version downgrades are not tested and are also blocked by Azure TRE upgrade mechanism.

 ## How to upgrade a resource using Swagger UI